kishore110804/Hotel-management-using_DSA-tkinter/README.md

-this project is to understand Data Structers and implementation of it.
+this project is to understand Data Structures and implementation of it.
 This a very Simple project